adellanno/CV/README.md

 ---------
 #### Makers Academy (September 2015 to November 2015)

-A select 12 week intensive coding bootcamp.
+A selective 12 week intensive coding bootcamp.

 - Daily pair programming with a new partner
 - Test driven development was encouraged/enforced from the get go
-- Focused on object oriented programming, agile development and other best practices.
+- Focus on object oriented programming, agile development and other best practices.
 - Experience working in team projects of 4-5 members, building MVP's quickly and working to deadlines

 #### University of Sussex (September 2008 - July 2011)